-Discover how to grow heart healthy food
+Growing heart healthy food

-Why do we run this project?
+Why did we run this project?

 Gardening offers all-round exercise for improving strength, endurance and flexibility and can also reduce the risk of high blood pressure, heart disease, diabetes, obesity and other medical conditions.
 This together with cookery skills and nutritional information to encourage people to eat a healthier diet, will help promote heart health.

-Working in partnership with Gladstone Connect and Community First.
+This project worked in partnership with Gladstone Connect and Community First.